ni/nimble/packages/nimble-components/src/tabs/specs/scrollable-tabs.md

 Additionally, devices like mouse wheels and trackpads as well as pan gestures on mobile devices should allow scrolling through the tabs.
 This should be handled natively by the browser by simply applying CSS of `overflow: scroll;` to the div containing the tabs. _Note: Mouse users would have to hold `<Shift>` while using the scroll wheel in order to scroll the tabs.
 This is consistent with other horizontally scrollable content._

 To accomplish this we will fork FAST's template in order to add the scroll buttons.
-A `ResizeObserver` will be used to track when the scrollable area exceeds the viewable area in order to show/hide the scroll buttons.
+Showing/hiding the buttons will be accomplished by observing when the container of the tabs extends beyond its own container, and reacting accordingly.

 There will be no new API to enable this behavior, and will simply be on by default.